renjithraj2005/chatbot-demo/replit.md

-# DL1961 E-commerce Application
+# rag & bone E-commerce Application

 ## Overview

-This is a modern full-stack e-commerce application for DL1961, a premium sustainable denim brand.
+This is a modern full-stack e-commerce application for rag & bone, a premium contemporary fashion brand.
 The application features an AI-powered shopping assistant, product catalog management, shopping cart functionality, and an admin dashboard.
 Built with React, TypeScript, Express.js, and Drizzle ORM with PostgreSQL database support.

 ## User Preferences